 Peer Reviewed Publications

-“A Mixed Methods Approach to Uncover Common Error Patterns in Student Reasoning of Supply and Demand.”
-Journal of Economic Education.
-Coauthors: Supriya Sarnikar, Hillary Sackett-Taylor, Stephanie Brewer, & Jason Forgue.
+1. “A Mixed Methods Approach to Uncover Common Error Patterns in Student Reasoning of Supply and Demand.”
+Journal of Economic Education (forthcoming).
+Coauthors: Supriya Sarnikar, Hillary Sackett-Taylor, Stephanie Brewer, and Jason Forgue.

 Students of introductory economics are often able to predict changes in equilibrium price correctly on standardized assessments, but make consistent errors in predicting changes in equilibrium quantity.
 To examine the reasons for this pattern, we collected open-ended explanations written by students and categorized their reasoning using a rigorous multi-step qualitative method.
 Integrating the qualitative analysis with quantitative data, we find that students exhibit remarkable consistency in their reasoning errors.
 Common multiple choice assessments tend to reward some types of reasoning errors and thereby make it harder for students to acquire the correct reasoning method.
 We demonstrate that, with thoughtful consideration to avoid excessive subjectivity, a qualitative study can deepen our contextual understanding of the primarily quantitative assessment metrics utilized in economics education research.